Rutgers SHP - Doctor of Physical Therapy Program - Blackwood

 The application cycle opens on July 1st in PTCAS.

-PTCAS applications must be submitted by October 1st.
+PTCAS applications must be complete by October 2nd.

 Welcome to the Rutgers University Physical Therapy Program located in South Jersey!
-The Program is sponsored by RBHS School of Health Professions and the Graduate School at Camden.
+The Program is sponsored by RBHS School of Health Professions.
 The Doctor of Physical Therapy Program’s curriculum is designed to provide a student's first degree in physical therapy and prepare health professionals who will function competently and creatively as members of an interdisciplinary team of professionals in a dynamic health care environment.
 The program is full-time and requires the completion of a minimum of 110 credits over a 36-month period.
 Classes begin on the Tuesday after Memorial Day each year.

 The Program's primary mission is to educate students to become generalist physical therapists engaged in contemporary practice with faculty and students committed to humanistic principles through education, scholarship, service and practice.
 The curriculum builds upon a liberal arts education and integrates the humanities, scientific theory, and clinical experiences to provide entry level competence in patient care, management, health care programming, community education and service, and scientific inquiry.